-An ofrenda (an “offering” in Spanish) is created to honor a deceased loved one (human or animal) and to welcome their spirit back for a visit.
-A central part of Mexican Día de los Muertos celebrations, family members in Mexico work together to create an ofrenda in the home.
-In this workshop, we will discuss the Mexican significance of the ofrenda.
+An ofrenda (“offering” in Spanish) is created to honor a deceased loved one (human or animal) and to welcome their spirit back for a visit.
+A central part of Día de los Muertos celebrations, family members in Mexico work together to create an ofrenda in the home.
+In this workshop, we will discuss the significance of the ofrenda.
 We will then each make an ofrenda with items brought to class.
-Ofrenda items typically include photos, candles, incense, marigold flowers, pan de muerto, toiletries, sugar skulls, fresh fruit and favorite food, drink, personal items and mementos of the deceased.
-We will also make paper marigolds and papel picado in class.
+Ofrenda items typically include photos, candles, incense, marigold flowers, pan de muerto, toiletries, sugar skulls, fresh fruit, favorite foods and drinks of the deceased, and personal items and mementos of the deceased.
 We will end the workshop by sharing our ofrendas with each other.
 You will also have the opportunity to include your ofrenda in the Ofrenda Exhibition on November 2.

 Where: The Provincetown Theater

-Instructor: Dawn Walsh – Festival Director, Teacher, Arts Administrator
+Instructor: Dawn Walsh – Festival Director, Death Educator, Arts Administrator

 Cost: Suggested donation $10